Majestic Theatre (Detroit): History

 The theatre eventually closed, and the building was used as a church for a time, and later as a photographic studio.
 It lay vacant for ten years.
 The present owner purchased the building in 1984.

 There is a myth that legendary magician Harry Houdini gave his last performance on stage here, on Halloween night 1926.
 In fact, Houdini last performed at the Garrick Theatre in Detroit and died a few days later of peritonitis at Detroit's Grace Hospital on October 31, 1926.

-On October 25, 2019, The Majestic Theatre unveiled its new Marquee facing Woodward Avenue.
-This new facade is part of a greater renovation plan made public by the venue's owners in Spring 2018.
-The owner's pledged to put $1,000,000 of renovations into the building.
 The Majestic Theatre was placed on the National Register of Historic Places in 2008.
+In 2018 the venue's owners announced a renovation plan and pledged to put $1,000,000 into the building.
+On October 25, 2019, The Majestic Theatre unveiled its new marquee facing Woodward Avenue.

 Current use

-The Majestic Theatre operates as part of the Majestic Theatre Center, which includes the nearby Garden Bowl bowling alley, The Majestic Cafe, The Magic Stick, and Sgt.
+The Majestic Theatre operates as part of the Majestic Theatre Center, which includes the attached Garden Bowl bowling alley, The Majestic Cafe, The Magic Stick, and Sgt.
 Pepperoni's.

+On October 30, Juggalo Championship Wrestling held their Devil's Night pay-per-view professional wrestling show at the venue which featured Matt Riddle, Simon Gotch, Colt Cabana, and Nic Nemeth.